 Security testing is a broad term that encompasses different auditing & analyzing tools, testing methods, and type of tests.
 These types though come under the umbrella term ‘Security Testing’ can mean different things from what we normally understand as Security testing.
 They also deliver different results and have different end goals.
 The costs of these security testings vary as well.

-Hence, it is very important to understand these terms in their correct sense and match them with your organization’s security testing requirement before making a choice.
+Hence, it is very important to understand these terms in their correct sense and match them with your organization’s security testing requirements before making a choice.

 Here are the main four security testing types: